mhvk/baseband/docs/baseband/vdif/index.rst

 few solutions and workarounds to do so.

 .. note::

-    This list is certainly incomplete, and will be updated on a regular basis.
+    This list is certainly incomplete.
 If you have an issue (solved or otherwise) you believe should be on this list, please e-mail the :ref:`contributors <contributors>`.

 AssertionError when checking EDV in header ``verify`` function
 --------------------------------------------------------------